THE BENJAMIN A. QUARLES

 Welcome Prospective Undergraduate Scholars,

-Overview: Each year, the Quarles Humanities and Social Science Institute will select eight undergraduates from disciplines in the humanities and the social sciences for its residential summer Undergraduate Scholars Program in Interdisciplinary Perspective on the African-American and African Diaspora Legacy.
+Overview: Each year, the Quarles Humanities and Social Science Institute will select eight to ten undergraduates from disciplines in the humanities and the social sciences for its summer Undergraduate Scholars Program in Interdisciplinary Perspective on the African-American and African Diaspora Legacy.
 This year, the program will take its guiding theme as Baltimore's pandemic - asking what has been lost, gained, and learned as a result of the local impacts of this global phenomenon.
 The Program will engage students in rigorous training in interdisciplinary research and the effective integration of primary historical source data.
 The research will focus on archives, manuscript collections and other primary source repositories.
 In 2021 the program will run virtually for 4 weeks during the month of June.
 In addition to working with the summer faculty leader, students will be paired with faculty members who will guide them in continuing research after the in-person program.
 The Program aims to develop in students a passion for scholarship and research and prepare them to be the next generation of Ph.D. holders by assisting them with the graduate school application process.

 Funded Fellowship Activities and Requirements: Quarles Undergraduate Fellows will examine and conduct qualitative research which may include research literature, archival, and other resources focused on African American and African Diaspora life and culture.
 Fellows will develop research questions, and literature reviews, and initiate research projects to be continued during the ensuing academic year.
 Fellows, with the assistance of faculty advisers, will develop the project into a senior capstone research project.
 During the ensuing summer and academic year, they will present their research findings to Morgan’s Annual Undergraduate Research Symposium, at the Quarles Institute Annual Conference, and at discipline-specific national academic meetings.

-Summer Fellows will be housed on the Morgan campus, receive a $3,000 stipend for the six-week program.
+Summer Fellows, working virtually, will receive a $2,000 stipend for the four-week program.
 Additional support, including research and materials, will become available as students continue to work with faculty mentors beyond the four-week program and during the academic year.
 Continuing students will be required to attend a research symposium, which will be covered through the program.
 Fellows will also receive funding and training to prepare for graduate school application and entry.